-We are a small, peaceful, inspiring, supportive and sacred place for lovers of the Earth and healthy living.
+We work in peaceful, inspiring, supportive and sacred ways with lovers of the Earth and healthy living.

 We host wellness-centered educational programs, retreats, professional trainings, and collaborative work-study opportunities.

 We serve leaders, teachers, healers, visionaries, and people interested in living conscious, creative, and fulfilling lives, engaged with Nature as an ally.
-We welcome like-hearted people who work on our grounds while forwarding their own personal goals.
+We welcome like-hearted people who work on our grounds or in our programs while forwarding their own personal goals.
 Participants include people of varied ages, perspectives, and cultures.

 We use ancient and modern Nature-connected healing and expressive arts (including music, dance, visual arts, word arts, and theater) that enhance connection with self, other, community, Nature, and the Great Mystery (God/Goodness/Goddess).

 Our facilities, presently, include the Mahalo Rose Encantadora sound healing temple, outdoor break-out spaces, and permaculture-inspired organic gardens, including fruit and nut trees, berry bushes, and a variety of perennial and annual herbs, vegetables, flowers, and other staples.

 We are currently (summer 2018) making a gathering hall.